Euro Cross 2025: who, what and when guide - Athletics Weekly

 Senior women

-Nadia Battocletti will defend her senior individual crown, 12 months on from becoming the first woman to win Euro Cross U20, U23 and senior titles.
+Nadia Battocletti will defend her senior individual crown, 12 months on from becoming the first woman to win Euro Cross under-20, under-23 and senior titles.

 The Italian has been in scintillating form this summer with 10,000m silver and 5000m bronze at the World Athletics Championships, as well as the 10km title at the European Running Championships.